-Offsets the currently playing notes by a single note.
+Offsets the currently playing notes by an interval determined by the Offset Mode below.

 This is intended for use in combination with the other arpeggiators and the SCALE Mode to build harmonies.
 Imagine using two arpeggiators playing an identical sequence but the 2nd being offset by 5 notes.
 Working in this way offers very precise control over musical notes in your sequence.